Windows RDS – Part 2 (Applications)

-Before we continue, just a reminder: your server hostname MUST be a full domain name (FQDN) that resolves e.g rdp01.mydomain.co.za.
-If it is not, the Remote application links will NOT work.
+Before we continue, just a reminder: your server hostname must be a fully qualified domain name (FQDN) that resolves e.g.

 Remote Desktop Services Application Collection

 We will now look at adding applications to our Application Collection.
-RDS in our server manager should now look like the image on the right ⇒
+RDS in our server manager should now look like the image below.

 “Collections” is the term Microsoft uses for published RDS applications.